 Mace vs Pepper Spray

-What do you do to protect yourself, if you do not feel secured in the area you live and work and worried about assailants attacking you any time?
+Between mace and pepper spray, one can see the difference mainly in the effects they have on people.
+What do you do to protect yourself if you do not feel secured in the area where you live and work and are worried about assailants attacking you anytime?
 Besides keeping licensed firearms or knives, there is a very effective way to defend you.
 Pepper spray is one such way as it incapacitates the attacker momentarily causing a burning sensation in his eyes and skin.
 There is another similar personal protection tool called mace, and often people confuse between mace and pepper spray thinking of both to be the same.
 This is incorrect as there are differences that will be highlighted in this article.

 Smith and Wesson is the name of the company that first made use of the brand name Mace in 1962.
-It was promoted as a self defense spray that was aerosol based and used a small amount of tear gas (also called CN gas).
-However, at present, Mace is being manufactured with OC as the main and active ingredient making it very similar to pepper spray.
+It was promoted as a self-defense spray that was aerosol based and used a small amount of tear gas (also called CN gas).
+However, at present, Mace is being manufactured with OC (Oleoresin Capsicum) as the main and active ingredient making it very similar to pepper spray.
 Today, Mace is a brand name produced by a company called Mace Security International.

-There used to be differences in the formulation between pepper spray and Mace way back in 1962 when Mace contained at least 1% CN gas (commonly known as tear gas) in a solution of butanol, cyclohexene, dipropylene glycol methyl ether, and propylene.
+So, what we have to understand is that there used to be differences in the formulation between pepper spray and Mace way back in 1962 when Mace contained at least 1% CN gas (commonly known as tear gas) in a solution of butanol, cyclohexene, dipropylene glycol methyl ether, and propylene.
 But today, Mace brand is being produced by another company than the one that made it in 1962, and it is no more than pepper spray.
-Both contain OC as the major ingredient and work on a similar principle, temporarily incapacitating the assailant.
+Both contain OC as the major ingredient and work on a similar principle; temporarily incapacitating the assailant.